 This project is financed by Japanese governmental budget and is implemented in accordance with Japanese scheme and in compliance with Japanese laws.
 However, any Japanese companies will not be treated preferentially in the review process.

-Regarding the evaluation criterion, what do the “basic points” and the “additional points” mean respectively?
+Regarding the evaluation criteria, what is the meaning of “basic points” and “additional points” respectively?

 The “basic point” refers to the conditions which must absolutely be met; and the “additional points” refer to the items which give additional points if the contents of the proposal are excellent.
 Please note that if you fail to meet a “basic points” condition, you will be disqualified.

-Is there a possibility that a member of the review committee would use the proposal documents for any other purpose other than for evaluation ?
+Does a member of the review committee have a possibility to use the application documents submitted for any purposes other than the evaluation?

 Because conclusion of the non-disclosure agreement is one of the conditions of appointment of the members of the review committee, they won’t make use of the application documents for any other purpose other than for evaluation.